BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 </p>

 <p>
-This is the author's preface: Ms. George's description of the process of writing and publishing the book:
+This is the author's preface — Ms. George's description of the process of writing and publishing the book:
 <blockquote>
 <p>
 When I was in elementary school, I packed my suitcase and told my mother I was going to run away from home.